CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 A **subdivision scheme** is a recursive pattern for dividing a bounding volume of a tile into smaller children tiles that take up the same space.

 A subdivision scheme recursively subdivides a volume by splitting it at the midpoint of some or all of the dimensions.
 If the `x` and `y` dimensions are split, a quadtree is produced.
 If all three dimensions are split, an octree is produced.
-The subdivision scheme remains constant throughout the entire tileset.
+The subdivision scheme remains constant for the tile and all its descendants.

 For a `region` bounding volume, `x`, `y`, and `z` refer to `longitude`, `latitude`, and `height` respectively.